Make Your Next Trip Extraordinary

 Meals worth the splurge

-In Antwerp, the stunning new Botanic Sanctuary hotel has five of the best restaurants in town, sharing four Michelin stars among them, all under one roof.
+Also in Antwerp, the stunning Botanic Sanctuary hotel has four of the best restaurants in town, sharing three Michelin stars among them, all under one roof.
+Hertog Jan, with two Michelin stars (and, Thomas suspects, soon to be three), offers a Japanese-inspired, omakase-style experience in an intimate, contemporary setting.

 Dish to try